-Each year the AHDB carry out a Cereal quality survey which identifies the proportion of wheat sold for milling (Group 1 varieties) that failed to hit the quality parameters of protein, specific weight and Hagberg Falling Number.
-Each year there are large fluctuations in the proportion hitting the minimum specifications for all three criteria, with three criteria, in 2022 33% met the specifications however in 2023 that came down to only 13%.
+Each year the HGCA carry out a Cereal quality survey which identifies the proportion of wheat sold for milling (Group 1 varieties) that failed to hit the quality parameters of protein, specific weight and Hagberg Falling Number.
+Each year there are large fluctuations in the proportion hitting the minimum specifications for all three criteria, with only 9% in 2014.